13 Warming Winter Solstice Rituals – How to Celebrate Yule in Style!

 Many people trace the roots of Yule back to the Norse people.
 On this sacred day, the Sky Goddess Frigga was said to sit spinning at her wheel, drawing out the threads of life (could this be the origin of our modern Christmas wreath?)

 It’s also likely that our ancestors from all over the world celebrated through other Gods and Goddesses.
-That many of their stories were woven in and out of this dark day and night.
+Many of their stories were woven in and out of this dark day and night.
 From the Celtic Goddess Rhiannon who rode through people’s dreams, offering them visions in the dark, to the Egyptian Goddess Isis who gave birth to the sun god Horus, symbolized by a winged Sun.

 So as well as a day of retreat into the dark, the Winter Solstice has also traditionally been a powerful time of release and of rebirth.
 Many winter solstice rituals revolve around this premise – symbolically manifesting this function and trait of the Dark Feminine.